Geography of the Isle of Man: Nature Reserves and Wildlife Sites

-Manx Wildlife Trust Reserves

-Manx Wildlife Trust (MWT) was founded on 6 March 1973 and is the Isle of Man’s leading nature conservation charity.
+Manx Wildlife Trust (MWT) was founded on 6th March 1973 and is the Isle of Man’s leading nature conservation charity.

-As of May 2025, MWT manages 32 nature reserves, including the Calf of Man which is managed with and on behalf of Manx National Trust.
-These reserves total 1015.68 ha, or around 2% of the Isle of Man and include:
+As of May 2026, MWT manages 37 nature reserves, including the Calf of Man which is managed with and on behalf of Manx National Trust.
+These reserves total 1103.00 ha, or around 2% of the Isle of Man and include: